 - When feasible, CSI may offer optional tracing and tracking technology (e.g., Bluetooth-enabled mobile applications) to streamline the contact tracing and communications process among their workforce and student body (41).

 CSI will ensure that reporting plans are in place for individuals who are alerted that they have come into close or proximate contact with a person with COVID-19, and have been alerted to such exposure via tracing, tracking or other mechanism (42).
-CSI will follow the CDC-issued guidance on how to manage reporting can be found here: https://www.cdc.gov/coronavirus/2019-ncov/php/contact-tracing/contact-tracing-plan/data-management.html
+CSI will follow the CDC-issued guidance on how to manage reporting; https://www.cdc.gov/coronavirus/2019-ncov/php/contact-tracing/contact-tracing-plan/data-management.html

 - CSI will follow NYSDOH’s “Interim Guidance for Public and Private Employees Returning to Work Following COVID-19 Infection or Exposure” regarding protocols and policies for employees seeking to return to work or class after a suspected or confirmed case of COVID-19 or after the individuals have had close or proximate contact with a person with COVID-19 (42).